Spanish Civil War: Military coup

-Backgrounds
+Background

-Shortly after the Popular Front's victory in the 1936 election, various groups of officers, both active and retired, got together to begin discussing the prospect of a coup.
-It would only be by the end of April that General Emilio Mola would emerge as the leader of a national conspiracy network.
-The Republican government acted to remove suspect generals from influential posts.
+Shortly after the Popular Front's victory in the 1936 election, groups of officers, both active and retired, got together to discuss a coup.
+By the end of April General Emilio Mola emerged as the leader of a national conspiracy network.
+The Republican government reacted by reshuffling suspect generals from influential posts, Azana however acutely aware that as he did so, the Army still served as a possible buffer to leftist power brokers threatening his government.
 Franco was sacked as chief of staff and transferred to command of the Canary Islands.
-Manuel Goded Llopis was removed as inspector general and was made general of the Balearic Islands.
-Emilio Mola was moved from head of the Army of Africa to military commander of Pamplona in Navarre.
-This, however, allowed Mola to direct the mainland uprising.
-General José Sanjurjo became the figurehead of the operation and helped reach an agreement with the Carlists.
-Mola was chief planner and second in command.
-José Antonio Primo de Rivera was put in prison in mid-March in order to restrict the Falange.
+Manuel Goded Llopis was removed as inspector general and made general of the Balearic Islands.
+Mola was moved from head of the Army of Africa to commander of Pamplona.
+This latter reassignment, however, allowed Mola to direct the mainland uprising; General José Sanjurjo became the figurehead of the operation and helped reach an agreement with the Carlists, Mola was chief planner and second in command.
+José Antonio Primo de Rivera was put in prison in mid-March to restrict the Falange.
 However, government actions were not as thorough as they might have been, and warnings by the Director of Security and other figures were not acted upon.